 - If you see a new product you want to buy, wait a few days before making the purchase and ask yourself if you really need it and would use it often, or if it would just add to the clutter.

 - To make the process more enjoyable, add up how much you’d usually spend on makeup and put it in a glass jar.
 This is good visual motivation and after a while you can either treat yourself to a premium makeup product (instead of the several cheaper ones you would have bought) or something else altogether.
 You could even decide to donate a portion to charity such as Look Good Feel Better (giving cancer survivors confidence-boosting makeovers) for an extra goal!

-Minimalist makeup collection: Ethical online picks
+Minimalist makeup collection: Ethical & vegan makeup online

 Make up brushes